georgiyburmistrov/Test-Shop/README.md

-The application is an online store.
+This pet project is an online store for buying/selling various used goods.

-This project includes two development branches.
-You are on the main branch.
+The Spring framework (Spring Web, Spring Security, Spring Data JPA) is used in the development.

-Currently, the project is in the freezing stage, due to studies and work.
+Technology stack used: Java, MySQL.